 Government Agencies

 Poorly maintained roads, faulty traffic signals, or inadequate signage can sometimes contribute to accidents.
-If a government agency is responsible for these issues, they may be liable for damages.
+If a government agency is responsible for these issues, it may be liable for damages.

 Vehicle Manufacturers